10 Things to know about Piet Mondrian

 Dutch painter and pictorial abstraction visionary, Piet Mondrian, was responsible for one of the most important art movements in the 20th century.
 Mondrian single-handedly founded Neoplasticism, concocting a way to represent form that was completely divorced from reality.
 Modern art, as we know it, would arguably not exist without Mondrian’s contribution.
 Therefore, in honour of this revolutionary theorist, Artsper brings you ten facts about the father of abstract art.

-1. His Name is an Anagram
+1. His name is an Anagram

 Mondrian has experimented with his name almost as much as his artistic style.
 Like his forms, Mondrian reduced his name from Pieter Cornelius Mondriaan to Mondrian, distancing himself from his Dutch roots.
 Although still occasionally referred to as “Mondriaan,” the artist officially dropped the second “a” from his name in 1911, rendering it a very appropriate anagram; “I Paint Modern.”

-2. Mondrian’s Art was a Spiritual Pursuit
+2. Mondrian’s Art was a spiritual pursuit

 A member of the Dutch Theosophical Society, Mondrian’s artistic technique was defined by Theosophical doctrine.
 Mondrian believed that spirituality could be accessed through creation and art, especially if forms were reduced to their most basic elements.
-Basic compositions and shapes, in their purest form, reveal the fundamental and opposing forces of the universe: masculine and feminine, positive and negative and dynamic and static.
+Basic compositions and shapes, in their purest form, reveal the fundamental and opposing forces of the universe: masculine and feminine, positive and negative and dynamic and static, black and white.
 This hunger for mysticism allowed him to not only explore these forces, but balance them; creating his very own utopia of modern reality.

-3. He Founded Neoplasticism
+3. He founded Neoplasticism

 “As a pure representation of the human mind, art will express itself in an aesthetically purified, that is to say, abstract form…this new plastic idea will ignore the particulars of appearance, that is to say, natural form and colour.”
 Alongside Theo Van Doesburg, Mondrian founded the De Stijl magazine.
 Translating to “The Style,” De Stijl was synonymous with Neoplasticism, a movement that also referred to architects who utilised primary colours, basic forms, shape and composition to test the boundaries of abstract art.
 The movement sought to reject practices of the past, through the distillation of shapes into their purest forms.